emzoo16/206-Assignment3/AnotherDuplicatelol/src/namesayer/README.txt

 Special features:
 A special feature of this application is the volume slider in the workspace.
 This allows the user to adjust the volume of the recording to their liking.
-Another special feature is the progress bar…
+Another special feature is the reward system, which shows the user a congratulatory alert after 5 and 10 recordings.